elorest/easy_timer/README.md

 # EasyTimer

 A simple and elegant way to add timer functionality to your projects.
-Adds class method timer and instance method verbose to Time class.
+Adds class method :timer and instance method :verbose to Time class.

 ## Installation